-For the year-ended December 31, 2014, loans amounting to \$48,366 (December 31, 2013 - \$33,789), that would otherwise be in arrears and impaired based on the present value of collateral related cash flows only, have been restructured.
+For the year-ended December 31, 2015, loans amounting to \$53,365 (December 31, 2014 - \$48,366), that would otherwise be considered impaired based on the present value of collateral related cash flows only, have been restructured.

 A substantial portion of the loans and mortgages receivable is due from residents of Bermuda and is secured by residential property in Bermuda.
 The Bermuda economy is largely dependent upon tourism and international business services and the health of these sectors depends to a large extent upon the strength of the United States and European economies.
-Therefore an adverse change in these sectors in future periods may have a material adverse impact on the carrying value of the Bank's loans and mortgages receivable.
+Therefore an adverse change in these sectors in future periods would have a material adverse impact on the carrying value of the Bank's loans and mortgages receivable.